-The parties stipulated to resolve Petitioners' claims through a refund process and payment of attorney's fees incurred by MPTA.
-The court continued Case Management for the open cases pending implementation of the settlement.
+The parties are finalizing a stipulation to resolve Petitioners' claims through a refund process and payment of attorney's fees incurred by MPTA.
+The court continued Case Management for all open cases pending implementation of the settlement.

 2 - MPWMD v.
 Cal-Am; 23CV004102